-You should wear comfortable, loose-fitting clothing to your exam.
+You should wear comfortable, loose-fitting clothing for your exam.

-Prior to the examination, you may be asked to remove anything that may interfere with the imaging, including metal objects, such as jewelry, eyeglasses, hairpins and hearing aids.
-Although removable dental work may need to be removed, it is advisable to bring these to your examination, as your dentist may need to examine these as well.
+Although you may need to take out removable dental work, it is advisable to bring these to your examination, as your dentist may need to examine these as well.

-Women should always let their dentist or oral surgeon know if there is any possibility that they are pregnant.
-Any time there’s an effective dose of radiation being used for an exam, it’s best to take the proper precaution.
+Women should always let their dentist or oral surgeon know if they are or may be pregnant.
+Whenever there’s an effective dose of radiation used during an exam, it’s best to take the proper precaution.

 How is the procedure performed?